webplatformco/project-class-partials/README.md

 ### 6. How to handle naming conflicts?

-Even if authors are encouraged to use symbol names for anything that does not need to be part of the public API, and even if composable side effects are explicitly marked, there is always the risk of naming conflicts between public fields that simply happen to use the same name.
+Even if authors are encouraged to use symbol names for anything that does not need to be part of the public API, and even if composable side effects are explicitly annotated as such, there is always the risk of naming conflicts between public fields that simply happen to use the same name.

 One solution is to simply **throw** an error.
 This makes the issues more discoverable, but also makes the logic more fragile.